BeroBrine/obsidian/Main Notes/DSA/Binary Trees/Hard Question/Total Number Of Nodes In Complete Binary Tree.md

 - *Problem* *Statement*:
 	Given the root of a complete binary tree, return the number of the nodes in the tree *in less than O(n) of time*

+- Complete binary tree is a tree in which all levels are fully filled , except possibly the last level , which is filled from left to right.